Celestarien/openscap-with-ansible/README.md

   ```
   The OpenSCAP SSH script **must be** in the same folder as this script

- - Security guide for your machines (I had trouble installing security guides for Debian 10 and 11, but [this tutorial](https://itnixpro.com/install-openscap-on-debian-11/) worked for me)

 ## Environment tested

 - Debian 10